 - Montessori is the only Magnet program that begins in pre-K

-**Late Entry Assessment
+Late Entry into Montessori

 - Within three business days of the assessment, the school will provide the family notice of the outcome on school letterhead.